martinhristov90/tfeMoveState/readme.md

 ```shell
 export ATLAS_TOKEN=YOUR_TOKEN_HERE
 ```
-- Now, add the following section to `/dir1/main.tf` and substitute the values for `organization` and `workspace`.
+- Now, add the following section to `main.tf` and substitute the values for `organization` and `workspace`.
 ```
 terraform {
   backend "remote" {